 A moving average crossover occurs when a short-term moving average of an asset crosses over a longer-term moving average.

 For example, say the 5-day moving average of an asset runs below its 10-day counterpart (lower magnitude in price).
 If the price of the asset significantly increases, the 5-day moving average will rise.
-It may even intersect, cross and rise above the 10-day moving average, making the crossover a bullish or golden one.
-Traders following this strategy will engage in trades in this event.
+It may even intersect, cross, and rise above the 10-day moving average, making the crossover a bullish or golden one.
+Traders following this strategy will engage in trades at this event.

-If over time, the same asset sees its price significantly decreases, the 5-day moving average falls, and this time may intersect, cross and fall below the 10-day moving average, making it a bearish crossover and triggering trades.
+If over time, the same asset sees its price significantly decrease, the 5-day moving average falls and this time may intersect, cross and fall below the 10-day moving average, making it a bearish crossover and triggering trades.